VishalFun/credixa_task/ReadMe.txt

+1.Install Python in your machine.
+Python >=3.5
+2. Install MongoDB in your machine.
-1. Check Requirements.txt file for dependecies needed.
+3. Check Requirements.txt file for dependecies needed.
-2.Run cmd (pip install requirements.txt) to install dependencies.
+4.Run cmd (pip install requirements.txt) to install dependencies.

 How to Run: